Exciting uses of image recognition that already changing our lives

 Home security systems are nothing new.
 Many homeowners install systems that have motion detectors and are connected to a security company that is on call 24/7.
 The problem with such systems is that they are primitive.
 Often they trigger false alarms because they mainly rely on motion or heat detectors, and those methods cannot differentiate between the owner of the house who forgot the password, the household pet that is going for a stroll in the house, or an actual intruder.

 Netatmo Welcome, for example, has a feature that will start recording video only when the system detects unknown faces.
-Ulo, an adorable owl-shaped personal security device, has a similar feature but takes it a bit further.
+Ulo, an adorable owl-shaped personal security device, has a similar feature but takes it further.
 When in presence of unknown faces, the device will start transmitting live video to the device of your choice.

-Image recognition is also being embraced by the law enforcement.
+Image recognition is also being embraced by law enforcement.
 In the UK, the South Wales Police are using facial recognition technology to help them scan bigger events and crowds when searching for suspects.

 The benefits of driverless cars are many, and they are strong.
 Driverless cars can reduce the number of accidents, improve emissions compliance, and ease congestion.
 The reason is, machines are much better at following rules and faster at reacting to sudden distractions than humans.